Energy in Paraguay: Electricity

 Paraguay generated 51.8 terawatt-hours of electricity in 2004, while consuming only 3.1 TWh.
 Almost all of the country's electricity production comes from a single facility, the bi-national Itaipu dam.
 Paraguay is one of the world's largest net exporters of electric power.

 Paraguay's state-owned utility, Administracion Nacional de Electricidad (ANDE), controls the country's entire electricity market, including generation, distribution and transmission.
 It operates a single hydroelectric dam, Acaray, and six thermal power plants, with total installed capacity of 220 megawatts (MW).
 The company is also responsible for Paraguay's share of two bi-national hydroelectric facilities (see below).
 ANDE operates 2100 mi of transmission lines and 670 mi of distribution lines.
 Over 92 percent of the country has electricity service.

 Paraguay operates two hydroelectric dams in cooperation with its neighbors: Itaipu (Brazil) and Yacyreta (Argentina).
 The Itaipu dam was the largest hydroelectric facility in the world, before the completion of the Three Gorges Dam in China.
 Itaipu has 20 generators and a total installed capacity of 14,000 MW, evenly shared between Paraguay and Brazil.
 In 2004, Paraguay consumed 16 percent of its share of Itaipu production, exporting the rest to Brazil.
 Yacyreta, completed in 1999, has 20 generators and a total installed capacity of 3,100 MW.
 In 2014 Paraguay consumed almost 5 percent of its share of Yacyreta's production, exporting the rest to Argentina.
+Under the treaty to operate the Itaipú Dam, electricity from the dam allocated to Paraguay that is unused is sold to Brazil at a cheap price.
 In September 2006, Ente Binacional Yacyreta, the binational company responsible for operating the facility, announced that it was cancelling the planned Aña Cuá expansion of the facility.

 List of power stations

+In 2021, Paraguay produced a total of 40,576 GWh of electricity, marking a 24% increase from the year 2000.
+The country has become a significant net exporter of electricity, exporting 53.5% of its total production in the same year, which represents a 54% increase in electricity exports over the same period.
+Per capita, the electricity consumption in Paraguay was 2.086 MWh in 2021, showing a substantial increase of 127% since 2000.

+This growth in per capita consumption highlights the rapid expansion in access to electricity and energy use within the country.
+In terms of final electricity consumption, the residential sector is the largest consumer, accounting for 45% of the total, followed by commercial and public services, which consume 37%.
+These figures underscore the importance of electricity in Paraguay's ongoing development and economic activities.